London Freelance Branch

 London Freelance Branch is the National Union of Journalists' largest grouping, with more than 3500 members.
 Its members work as freelances - not just reporters and photographers, but sub-editors, designers, and all other kinds of journalist.
 Some are between staff jobs, and many others join the Branch to organise alongside colleagues who want to be freelance.

-Branch members meet monthly to discuss issues of importance to freelance journalists and to hear speakers on matters ranging from avoiding Repetitive Strain Injury through tax-efficient accounting to promoting Freedom of Information.
+Branch members meet monthly to discuss issues of importance to freelance journalists and to hear speakers on matters ranging from how to work well from home through tax-efficient accounting to promoting Freedom of Information.

 Members often turn to the Branch Committee for advice and support, when they need to talk to someone who actually works as a freelance.
 Committee members are working journalists, not paid union officials, donating some time to help fellow-journalists in various ways, within the Branch rules.

-The union's officers and staff can often provide more immediate help on general matters.
+The union's officers and staff can often provide members with more immediate help on general matters.